quii/learn-go-with-tests/reading-files.md

 ```

 - `scanner.Scan()` returns a `bool` which indicates whether there's more data to scan, so we can use that with a `for` loop to keep reading through the data until the end.
 - After every `Scan()` we write the data into the buffer using `fmt.Fprintln`.
-We use the version that adds a newline because the scanner removes the newlines from each line but we need to maintain them.
+We use the version that adds a newline because the scanner removes the newlines from each line, but we need to maintain them.
-- Because of the above, we need to trim the final newline so we don't have a trailing one.
+- Because of the above, we need to trim the final newline, so we don't have a trailing one.

 ## Refactor

-I think encapsulating the idea of getting the rest of the data into a helper function will help future readers quickly understand _what_ is happening in `newPost` without having to initially concern themselves with implementation specifics.
+Encapsulating the idea of getting the rest of the data into a function will help future readers quickly understand _what_ is happening in `newPost`, without having to concern themselves with implementation specifics.

 ```go
 func newPost(postBody io.Reader) (Post, error) {